How My First Grade Teacher Made Reading With Phonics More Exciting

 Making Phonics Fun at Home

 I would love to give you some ideas of things that you can do at home to give your child a firm grasp of basic reading!
 Please keep in mind that most of these are geared towards Kindergarten and first graders who are just beginning to read.
 However, I have used these same strategies with some of my older children who were struggling readers, and they actually worked!
+If you see something you might be interested in, please click on the words highlighted in dark blue, and they will take you to different sites where you can check them out!

 1. For starters, you can use what I like to call “letter tiles“ to help your child read basic three letter words.
 (In the phonics page within my site, I explain exactly how I use these tiles to have my kids read words.)